Nick Madrigal Player Props: Cubs vs. Pirates

-The Chicago Cubs, including Nick Madrigal (.406 on-base percentage in past 10 games, 88 points above season-long percentage), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at PNC Park, Tuesday at 7:05 PM ET.
+The Chicago Cubs, including Nick Madrigal (.429 on-base percentage in past 10 games, 106 points above season-long percentage), battle starting pitcher Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his previous game he had a one-hit showing (1-for-2) against the Pirates.
+In his previous game he had a one-hit performance (1-for-3) against the Pirates.

 Nick Madrigal Game Info & Props vs. the Pirates